marielle-wall/MDEF/docs/term2/03-DigitalPrototypingForDesign.md

 ###March 1

 Ok so working on the video atm!
+Probably will be really short, as it was a class where we just walked thorugh things!

 But this class was about lighting a LED through various methodology.
 This class was SUPER engaging, and definitely was one of best facilitated classes so far.
 This is just in terms of doing hands on, then getting to learn the theory - it was a great set up.